olivia-tran/investable-rental-property-investor-tool/README.md

 ## <a name="summary"></a>Summary

 Real estate investing is fantastic way to create wealth and build a stream of passive income.
-Having been a real estate investor with a background in property accounting for numerous years, I have always wanted to build a tool that would assist new investors with their decision making and investing journey.<br>
+Having been a real estate investor with a background in property accounting for numerous years, I have always wanted to build a tool that would assist new investors with their decision making and investing journey.
+This a solo project I did for my bootcamp graduation.<br>
 <br>
 **INVESTABLE** is a research tool for investors looking to make a quick decision whether a rental property is a good investment.
 Ultimately it strives to provide users with tools and a platform to share the passion for rental property investing.